bluegenes/2022-paper-sourmash-taxonomy/manuscript.md

 ## Implementation

 Sourmash taxonomy conducts LCA-style taxonomic summarization of the genomic profiling results from sourmash gather.
-It was introduced in sourmash v4.2.
+It was introduced in sourmash v4.2, and all commands and outputs described here are available as of sourmash v4.6.

 ### LCA-Style Lineage summarization